webplatform/docs/css/properties/padding/index.md

 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|The <code>padding</code> CSS property sets the required padding space on all sides of an element.
-The padding area is the space between the content of the element and its border.
-Negative values are not allowed.
-The element size is treated as fixed, and the content shrinks toward the center as padding is increased.
+{{Summary_Section|The <code>padding</code> optional CSS property sets the required padding space on one to four sides of an element.
+The padding area is the space between an element and its border.
+Negative values are not allowed but decimal values are permitted.
+The element size is treated as fixed, and the content of the element shifts toward the center as padding is increased.

 The <code>padding</code> property is a shorthand to avoid setting each side separately ([[css/properties/padding-top|padding-top]], [[css/properties/padding-right|padding-right]], [[css/properties/padding-bottom|padding-bottom]], [[css/properties/padding-left|padding-left]]).
 }}
 {{CSS Property
 |Initial value=0
-|Applies to=all elements (except table-*-group, table-row and table-column)
+|Applies to=all elements (except table-*-group, table-row and table-column, br)
 |Inherited=No
 |Media=visual
-|Computed value=the percentage as specified or the absolute length
+|Computed value=the percentage or the absolute length
 |Animatable=Yes
 |CSS percentages=relative to the 'width' of the containing block
 |Values={{CSS Property Value